+What happens when a deceased person left behind a partial interest in a property?
+Many people pass along an interest in a property when the property was co-owned with another person prior to death.
+In this case, the deceased person’s estate may become co-owner with the remaining owners of the property.
 What should be done when two or more owners of real estate disagree on what to do with a property?
 Properties subject to a marital divorce or a deceased’s will are resolved through divorce court and orphan’s court respectively.
 But there are many other situations where co-owners cannot agree on the use of a property.

 Here are some common examples:

 - co-investors/ developers who jointly purchased a property but now disagree on whether to rent or sell

 - inheritance property that was re-titled in the name of the heirs but the heirs disagree years later on how to use it

 - a property purchased by two people anticipating marriage but the relationship ended before marriage

 - former spouses who kept a property jointly-titled after divorce but later disagreed on its use

 Any person who co-owns property with another person has a right to have the property partitioned through the court.
 Partition can mean a physical dividing, or more often, selling the property and distributing the proceeds.
 A physical division is not appropriate for most properties.
 Imagine what would happen if the court ordered the division of a one-acre lot containing a single family home.
 For this reason, courts often order liquidation except for properties like large tracts of vacant land.